Man Charged In Stabbing Death Of Good Samaritan Who Tried To Stop Attack On Teen

 Witnesses told Berwyn police the girl was visiting her mother, a cashier at Valle’s Produce, at 6323 W. Cermak Rd., on Friday morning, when she asked her mother the price of a bottle of water, according to Berwyn Police Chief Michael Cimaglia.

 That’s when police say Barrios accused the girl of cutting in line and began swearing at her.
-Police said he then punched the girl several times in the face, and when her mother came out from behind the checkout counter to protect her, he punched the mother as well.READ MORE: Secretary Of State Warns Of Scam Websites Charging Extra Fees To Renew License Plates
+Police said he then punched the girl several times in the face, and when her mother came out from behind the checkout counter to protect her, he punched the mother as well.READ MORE: 29-Year-Old Woman Shot, Killed In Chicago's Rosemoor Neighborhood

 Guzman, another customer, tried to intervene and protect the mother and daughter.
 Police said that’s when the attacker began walking towards the exit before suddenly stopping, pulling out a knife and attacking the good Samaritan, stabbing him several times in the chest and torso.